-Drive east along Highway 1 out of Vancouver before turning off at exit 123, Prest Road.
+Drive east along Highway 1 out of Vancouver, towards Abbotsford, before turning off at exit 123, Prest Road.
 Drive south along Prest Road for around 4 kilometres before turning left onto Bailey Road.
 After a short drive along this road, it splits in two very quickly and you should keep right at the split to follow Elk View Road.

 Elk View Road will take you all the way to the trailhead for this hike.
 The first 8 kilometres of this road will be paved while the last 2 kilometres will be along a gravel road.

 The Elk Mountain hike parking lot is reasonably sized and is located right next to the trailhead, which is marked with an information board and a sign.
-It can get very busy here on the weekends so prepare to come here early if you want to beat the crowds.
+As it is one of the best hikes around Vancouver, it can get very busy here on the weekends so prepare to come here early if you want to beat the crowds.
 Although the parking lot does get full, you can park along the side of the road so you shouldn’t have an issue actually finding somewhere to park your car.

 Elk Mountain Hike